martin-loland-4ss/python_experience/README.md

 Remember to update your name in the *candidate.json* file.
 If your code requires any external libraries, write them down in the *requirements.txt* file.

+# Evaluation

+Your delivery will be scored with respect to the following metrics:

+- Clear and understandable code
+- Analytic approach
+- Task scoring (deliverables will be evaulated with test data)

 # Tasks

-Below are two tasks in order with inceasing complexity.
+Below are two tasks in order of inceasing complexity.
 Do your best with the time you have availible.

 ## Task 1